Foundation Models in Robotics: A Comprehensive Review of Methods, Models, Datasets, Challenges and Future Research Directions: Learning stages

 The ultimate goal of the pre-training stage is to estimate robust, general-purpose representations of robotic data.
 In particular, instead of training a robotic agent for a specific task or application, pre-training aims at processing massive (often internet-scale) amounts of diverse data (e.g., human demonstration videos, simulation data, sensorial data streams, etc.) from multiple robotic platforms, in order to acquire knowledge and to model the cross-correlations among vision, language, and action.
 Its main advantages are \citep{li2024foundation}: a) Increased generalization, where pre-trained models are more likely to adapt to new environments, than undergoing training from scratch, b) Robust zero-shot capability, where pre-trained models can often perform robustly tasks that they weren't explicitly trained for, without the need for extra training samples, and c) Accurate multi-modal mapping, where due to the usual large-scale datasets used, pre-trained models are proven to robustly map across textual words, visual concepts, and physical actions.
 On the contrary, its main limitations are \citep{kawaharazuka2025vision}: a) Excessive computational cost, where pre-training requires massive GPU resources to be implemented, b) Reduced performance in real-world, where if a model is pre-trained largely on internet or simulation data, it may not always perform robustly in real-world, physical circumstances, and c) Safety concerns, where training using internet resources does not always take into consideration strict safety constraints.

 The most common learning paradigms adopted during the pre-training stage are:

 \begin{itemize}

-\item \underline{Pre-training}: Supervised pre-training aims at equipping a model with a foundational understanding of the world from high-quality, diverse, labeled data.
+\item \underline{Supervised learning}: Supervised learning aims at equipping a model with a foundational understanding of the world from high-quality, diverse, labeled data.
 In particular, PaLM-E \citep{palme} is jointly trained using both web-scale multi-modal data and embodied experiences.
 Similarly, RT-$2$ \citep{rt2} and Gemini Robotics \citep{team2025gemini} are constructed using web and robot manipulation data.

 \item \underline{Self-supervised learning}: SSL targets to enable robots to operate beyond narrow, task-specific programming, aiming at accomplishing generalized intelligence capabilities.
 In particular, DINOv$2$ \citep{oquab2023dinov2} and VideoMAE \citep{tong2022videomae} can learn perception priors from unlabeled data.
 Moreover, R$3$M \citep{nair2022r3m} extends this approach, by incorporating egocentric features.